-- (c) A medical examination of students who request it because of illness\\.
-Students are urged to seek medical attention early in illness. - (d) A medical service for minor ailments at the Dalhousie Public Health Clinic from 12.15 noon to 1.15 p.m. daily except Sundays.
-A student who is too ill to attend the noon clinic or who is taken ill outside of clinic hours may consult a doctor of his own choice.
-The Students' Health Service will pay for physicians' call at the rate of \$3.00 for the first visit and \$2.00 for the second, with a limit of \$5.00 for each illness.
-Students may pay the doctor's fee and bring receipted bill to the Students' Health Service Office, or may have his bill sent directly to that office. - (e) Any medicines (except antitoxin sera, insulin or other unusual preparations) and dressings that are available through the Halifax Visiting Dispensary. - (f) A free clinic for immunization against diphtheria, and vaccination against smallpox held every Wednesday at 2. p.m. at the Dalhousie Public Health Clinic. - (g) Hospitalization Expenses:
+- (d) A medical service for minor ailments at the Dalhousie public Health Clinic from 12.15 noon to 1.15 p.m. daily except Sundays.
+A student who is too ill to attend the noon clinic or if taken ill outside of clinic hours, should call Student Health, number 3-8438, (24-hour service) for advice.
+Students who have a family doctor and wish to seek his advice may do so.
+In cases where outside doctors are used, the student may pay the doctor's fee and bring receipted bill to the Student Health Service office or have the doctor send his bill directly to that office, where he will be reimbursed by the University, at the rate of \$3.00 for the doctors' first visit, \$2.00 for the second, with a limit of \$5.00 for each illness. - (e) Such medicines (except antitoxin sera, insulin or other unusual preparations) and dressings as may be prescribed. - (f) A free clinic for immunization against diphtheria, and smallpox (vaccination) is held every Wednesday at 2 p.m. at the Halifax Public Health Clinic.

+(g) Hospitalization:

 The Emergency Department of the Victoria General Hospital is available to students if the need arises.
 If required to enter hospital for observation or treatment during the academic year (excluding Christmas recess) a student, on discharge from the hospital, should present the receipted bill to the Director of the Students' Health Service.
-Students whose hospital account is not already covered by an insurance plan will be reimbursed by the Business Manager of the University at the rate of nine dollars per diem for ward rate, to the extent of six days in any one session\.
-If the student uses semi-private or private facilities in the hospital, he must pay all room charges in excess of \$9.00 per diem and X-ray and laboratory charges if any.

-For students not admitted to hospital but requiring laboratory and/or X-ray investigation, these services will be paid for by the Students' Health Service up to a maximum of \$30.00, but only if the services have been ordered in advance by the Students' Health Service.
+Students whose hospital account is not already covered by an insurance plan will be reimbursed by the Business Manager of the University at the rate of nine dollars per diem for ward rate, to the extent of six days in any one session.
+If the student uses semi-private or private facilities in the hospital, he must pay all room charges in excess of \$9.00 per diem, and X-ray and laboratory charges if any.
+For students not admitted to hospital but requiring laboratory and/or X-ray investigation, such services will be paid for by the Students' Health Service up to a maximum of \$30.00, but only if such services have been ordered in advance by the Students' Health Service.

-5. The Service does not provide for the following:

-- (a) Surgical operations other than in the Public Wards of the Victoria General Hospital. - (b) Treatment by Specialists other than those physicians to whom a student is referred by the Students' Health Service. - (c) Dental treatment. - (d) Physician's fee for attendance elsewhere than at the Dalhousie Public Health Clinic, except as stated in Section 4 (d) hereof. - (e) Illness attributable to misconduct. - (f) Hospitalization except as stated in Section 4 (g) hereof. - (g) Any other service not specified in Section 4 hereof. - (h) Obstetrics, and hospital rates connected therewith. - 6.
-Arrangements for consultations during the session are to be made through the office of the Director, Students' Health Service, Dalhousie Public Health Clinic (Telephone, 423-8438). - 7.
+- 5. The Service does not provide for the following: - (a) Surgical operations other than in the Public Wards of the Victoria General Hospital. - (b) Specialist's treatment other than those physicians to whom a student is referred by the Students' Health Service. - (c) Dental treatment. - (d) Physician's fee for attendance elsewhere than at the Dalhousie Public Health Clinic, except as stated in Section 4 (d) hereof. - (e) Illness attributable to misconduct. - (f) Hospitalization except as stated in Section 4 (g) hereof. - (g) Any other service not specified in Section 4 hereof. - (h) Obstetrics, and hospital rates connected therewith. - 6.
+Arrangements for consultations during the session are to be made through the office of the Director, Students' Health Service, Dalhousie Public Health Clinic (Telephone, 3-8438). - 7.
 All students are expected to carry out the instructions of the physician to the fullest extent possible.
 Failure to do so will be regarded as a breach of University discipline. - 8.
-All students entering the University who cannot submit certificates of having been successfully vaccinated against smallpox shall be required to submit to vaccination.
+All students entering the University who cannot submit certificates of having been successfully vaccinated against smallpox shall be required to submit to vaccination. - 9.
+Coverage under Students' Health Service is for all registered Students with the exception of: - (a) Students registered for the degree of Bachelor of Nursing Science-for period in hospital only. - (b) Students in 5th year Medicine. - (c) Students in Graduate Psychiatry. - (d) Occasional students.